Volume 3, Number 52

 Lithuania.

 The translation was obviously selective.
-At one point

 the non-Russian gpeakers listened curiously to a long